chekwei4/Housing_Prediction/README.md

 # Getting Started - Instruction
+## Run
+Execute run.sh

+Script will install packages required for the environment in requirements.txt

+Script will run Random Forest Regression model and return MAE for training data.

 ## Model training
 ### Regression with Random Forest or XGB (with cross validation = 10)
 ```